therealchjones/mffer/docs/mffer.md

 directories named for a version of Marvel Future Fight, each of which is a subset of an Android device filesystem where Marvel Future Fight is installed.
-(Not coincidentally, this corresponds to the directory trees created by mffer when obtaining data files or by the now-obsolete `autoextract`.)
+(Not coincidentally, this corresponds to the directory trees created by mffer when obtaining data files or by the now-obsolete autoextract.)

 Importing and processing the data takes some time (minutes to hours).
 Once completed, mffer will create _`version`_`.json` in _`output_directory`_, a